When the Founding Fathers set sail in Mayflower 1620 to create a new world, they took an extraordinary leap of faith.

 Since Mayflower Antiques has been trading, we have been exhibiting in both Provincial and London fairs, networking on Social Media and developing our website, which we pride ourselves on the design and the professional photography.

-We work along side “Social Me” and “Fellows Photographic Services”, enabling us to reach a standard befitting our pieces.
+We work along side “The Antique Marketing Company” and “Fellows Photographic Services”, enabling us to reach a standard befitting our pieces.

 We continue to research in depth, all of our pieces have been vetted, as our reputation and integrity are of paramount importance to us.